 - ability to place limitations on transfer of information, such as disabling ability to paste into an email client or another application

 Choose wisely when selecting a SSD Cloud Hosting partner for your cloud-based mobile applications.
 As suggested by the above comic, don’t go with the cumulonimbus cloud.
 Generally, you want a hosting service where cloud expertise isn’t an afterthought but a point of focus.
 Host your mobile web application with Atlantic.Net, where the cloud is king.

 By Kent Roberts

-Cloud hosting is just one of four services that Altantic.net offers – we also provide managed, dedicated and HIPAA compliant hosting solutions.
+Cloud server hosting is just one of four services that Atlantic.net offers – we also provide managed, dedicated and HIPAA compliant hosting solutions.